-Whole exome sequencing is performed on both partners in order to detect shared known pathogenic and predicted disruptive variants in genes that are causative of autosomal recessive disorders.
+Whole exome sequencing is performed on both partners to detect shared known pathogenic and predicted disruptive variants in genes that cause autosomal recessive disorders.

-The MNG Healthy Exome™ provides a whole exome sequencing and copy number assessment of an individual’s genome for advanced screening for individuals who wish to know their carrier status or predisposition for severe genetic disorders.
-This test is intended for asymptomatic individuals who want to use this information for family planning, preventing the development of life threatening diseases, or aid with their early detection and prognostication.
+This test is not intended for diagnostic purposes.
+It is intended for asymptomatic individuals who would like to use this information for family planning, preventing the development of life threatening diseases, or aid with their early detection and prognostication.